A Mini-Batch Quasi-Newton Proximal Method for Constrained Total-Variation Nonlinear Image Reconstruction: Introduction

-There is a growing interest in accurate physical models, with the hope that they will lead to an increase in the quality of reconstruction.
-Several imaging modalities have benefited from such refinements; for instance, optical-diffraction tomography~(ODT)~\cite{pham2020three} or full waveform inversion~\cite{metivier2013full}.
-However, accurate operators~$\mathcal{H}_\varrho$ are usually nonlinear and require one to solve some equation in iterative fashion, which comes at a high computational cost due in part to non-convex data-fidelity terms.
+There is a growing interest in accurate physical models, motivated by the expectation that they can substantially improve reconstruction quality.
+Several imaging modalities have benefited from such refinements; for instance, optical diffraction tomography~(ODT)~\cite{pham2020three} or full waveform inversion~(FWI)~\cite{metivier2013full}.
+However, accurate operators~$\mathcal{H}_l$ are usually nonlinear and require solving an additional system of equations iteratively when evaluating $\mathcal{H}_l(\uvx)$ (\emph{e.g.}, solving wave equations in ODT and FWI), which incurs high computational cost.
+Moreover, these operators result in the nonconvexity of $\{f_l\}_{l=1}^L$, introducing additional challenges in solving \eqref{eq:defMainPro}.

-The regularization term $g(\uvx)$ plays a key role in the reconstruction of images with suitable properties.
-There exists a plethora of options, such as the total variation~(TV)~\cite{rudin1992nonlinear}, the Hessian-Schatten norm~\cite{lefkimmiatis2013hessian}, deep-learning-based techniques~\cite{ulyanov2018deep}, plug-and-play (PnP)/regularization by denoising (RED)~\cite{venkatakrishnan2013plug,romano2017little}, to name a few.
+The regularization term $h$ incorporates prior information about the images to stabilize the reconstruction process.
+There exists a plethora of options, such as total variation~(TV)~\cite{rudin1992nonlinear,hong2024complex}, the Hessian-Schatten norm~\cite{lefkimmiatis2013hessian}, deep-learning-based techniques~\cite{ulyanov2018deep}, and plug-and-play (PnP)/regularization by denoising (RED)~\cite{venkatakrishnan2013plug,romano2017little,hong2019acceleration,hong2024provable}, to name a few.
 Although recent priors may outperform TV, the latter is still widely used in 3D ODT~\cite{lim2019high,chowdhury2019high}.
-This observation motivates us to consider the constrained TV-based reconstruction, which requires us to solve the problem
+This observation motivates us to consider the constrained TV-based reconstruction, \textit{i.e.},

-where $\mrm{TV}(\uvx)$ is defined in \Cref{sec:pre:definationTV}.
+Note that we consider both isotropic and anisotropic TV throughout the paper; the explicit TV formulations are presented in \Cref{sec:pre:definationTV}.
 Many iterative methods have been developed to handle the nonsmoothness of TV~\cite{chambolle2011upwind, chambolle2004algorithm,goldfarb2005second,chan2006total, beck2009fastTV}.
-In particular, Beck and Teboulle proposed an accelerated proximal method~(APM)~\cite{beck2009fastTV} by using a dual approach~\cite{chambolle2004algorithm}.
-The low computational cost, memory requirements, and fast convergence of APM make it one of the most popular first-order methods.
+In particular, Beck and Teboulle proposed the accelerated proximal method (APM)~\cite{beck2009fastTV}, which is one of the most popular first-order methods due to its low computational cost and fast convergence in many practical applications.
+If multiple machines are available, one can also adopt distributed optimization methods to solve~\eqref{eq:defMainProTV} \cite{alghunaim2020decentralized,boyd2011distributed}.
+However, this paper mainly focuses on optimization methods for solving \eqref{eq:defMainProTV} on a single machine.